deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 She shuddered. "*Yuurgh.* Just the *thought* of that…!"

 "I know, right?"
 Baseball agreed.
-“Fuckin' shoot me, if it ever happens to me.”
+"Fuckin' shoot me, if it ever happens to me."

 This sparked universal agreement.
 "So you're basically having a '*who would win in a fight?*' conversation."
 Kovač noted.
-“Very macho.
-You're good, Firth.”
+"Very macho.
+You're good, Firth."

 "Yeah, but this way it's practical an' shit."
 Sikes noted.

 "Well, don't let me stop you…" she assured them, after a few seconds of silence.
-“You're good, Burgess.”
+"You're good, Burgess."

-"Okay..."
-Vandenberg thought for a second.
-“Blaczynski?”
+"Okay…" Vandenberg thought for a second.
+"Blaczynski?"

 "He's too cautious for an ambush.
 Just gotta put the pressure on, I guess.
 Suppress him and work round the side."
 Firth noted.

 "Okay… Warhorse then."

 Kovač giggled.
 "Sniper round.
 From long range." she suggested.
-“You're good, Rebar.”
+"You're good, Rebar."

 Everyone nodded, muttering variations on the theme of "Oh yeah."